Milypm/NYT-clone-Project/README.md

 # NYT-clone-Project

-*This are some images of this project:*
+*These are some images of this project:*

 ![screenshot](images/project-img-readme.png)
 ![screenshot](images/project-img2-readme.png)